Chaima-LGDOUR/finalProject/readme/readme.md

     return result;
 }

-//Similarly, the rotatedRight() function returns a new piece with the same shape
+//Similarly, the rotatedRight() function returns a new piece with the same
-//as an existing piece, but rotated clockwise by 90 degrees:
+//shape as an existing piece, but rotated clockwise by 90 degrees:

 TetrixPiece TetrixPiece::rotatedRight() const
 {
     if (pieceShape == SquareShape)